Fees and fine print Compare plans

 Let’s be fair and agree that neither Spectrum nor AT&T will be winning any industry customer service awards any time soon.

-- AT&T Fiber: Best speed and value
+- AT&T Fiber: Best speed and long-term value

 But, for practical purposes Spectrum is the most likely top choice because AT&T Fiber is only available in a few limited areas for the moment.
 Compared to AT&T's non-fiber service area, Spectrum is faster and there’s no data cap.